saikumar30421/test-scripts/README.md

 # test-scripts
-All the practice scripts for devops and
+All the practice scripts for devops and  AWS